Email Marketing List -How Much Does It Cost To Rent?

 There are lots of different places you can put your opt-in offer other than solo ads.
 The following lists several techniques you can use to start getting opt-in subscriptions

-Email Signatures – When you send an email solo ad use your electronic signature.
+When you send an email solo ad use your electronic signature.
 This will help advertise your site.
 An email signature is about two to three lines that act like a business card for you and you use them for every email you send.
-Your signature can contain your name, your email address, your physical address and phone number.
+Your signature can contain your name, email address, physical address, and phone number.
 You can also give your offer to sign up for your newsletter here.